Michigan Nature Association | Founders 4 the Future Campaign

 Rounding out the impressive list of conservation values is that the wetlands that dominate the property, particularly the patterned fen and another wetland type—coniferous swamp—contain a tremendous amount of peat moss, highly efficient carbon sinks on the landscape.
 Protecting these peat-dominated wetlands will make a valuable contribution toward a national network of carbon sequestration, a best practice to address climate change.

-Click here for a downloadable project overview, and get an in-depth look at this property in this 4-minute video produced with the award-winning film crew of Fauna Creative:
+Get an in-depth look at this property in this 4-minute video produced with the award-winning film crew of Fauna Creative:

 Great Lakes Migratory Flyway